On with our RTS game: today, we’ll make our buildings produce some resources!

 At that point, we’ve successfully implemented our production system and we could call it a day.
 However, there is something really cool that we can do to help the player evaluate where he/she should place a new building: have a little floating panel that follows the “phantom” building and shows what the production of this unit will be if it is placed there.

-The idea is similar to what is done in the business video game Industry Giant II, for example:
+Again, the idea is similar to what is done in the video game Industry Giant II:

 To implement this feature, we’ll rely on our event system.
 Basically, we want to tell the UI to update this floating panel (be it its position on the screen or the values inside it) whenever the “phantom” building is moved on the ground.
 We also want to use the “PlaceBuildingOn” and “PlaceBuildingOff” events we already created a while ago to toggle this floating panel on and off.